masonrhayes/empirical_io/ps2/submission/empirical_io_ps2.md

 | Consumer surplus | -17,510         | -11,848       |
 | Producer surplus | 12,557          | 14,934        |

-These results fit what we would expect: a merger between such large firms with high market shares result in a drop in CS but an increase in PS.
+These results fit what is expected: a merger between such large firms with high market shares result in a drop in CS but an increase in PS.
 And, a fall in marginal costs slightly offsets the drop in CS.
 Note additionally that total welfare is lower in the case of no change in MC, but higher if MC drops by 1%.

 Now, let us see if the merger with Kia and AlfaRomeo exhibits similar properties